 Goodwill and indefinite-lived intangible assets are tested for possible impairment during the fourth quarter of each year.
 During 2013, management concluded that the carrying value of goodwill at its VT Composites reporting unit exceeded its fair value and, accordingly, recorded an impairment charge totaling \$2.1 million to write down the goodwill to its implied fair value.
-After the \$2.1 million charge there was \$16.8 million of goodwill remaining at December 31, 2013, for this reporting unit.
-See Note 9, Goodwill and Other Intangible Assets, Net, for further discussion.
+After the \$2.1 million charge there was \$16.8 million of goodwill remaining for this reporting unit.